 This unit reflects the pure A-Level content of options chosen as well as underpinning the issues and debates topic.
 In the Issues and Debates topic, students will explore issues such as gender bias within Psychology.
-Options chosen at A-Level are Schizophrenia, Relationships and Forensic Psychology.
+Options chosen at A-Level are Eating Behaviour for Psychology, Relationships and Forensic Psychology.